Empiree/DeftSharp.Windows.Input/README.md

 ### Prevent input events

-You can prevent input events, by default or with some condition.
+You can prevent input events by default or with some condition.

 ```c#
 var keyboard = new KeyboardManipulator();